 (In a default WordPress installation, your site already comes with a number of pre-installed widgets)

 For example, take a look at the image below.
-In this example site, the widgets have already been configured to show the following:
+In this site, the widgets have already been configured to show the following:

 - An opt-in form,

-- A click for support button, and
+- A contact support button, and

 (Drag and drop to rearrange widgets in your widget area)

-(Widgets are really easy to use!)
+(WordPress widgets are very easy to use!)

-Widget Management – Widget Previews
+Widget Management – Preview Widgets